Lightprotocol/light-protocol/README.md

 Light is a zkLayer enabling private program execution, purpose-built for Solana.

 Developers can use Light to build applications such as
-- fast private payments

 - encrypted orderbooks
+- private governance
-- public on-chain games with private state
+- on-chain games with private state

 ## Development environment